Osip Bodyansky: Biography

-Bodyansky was born in old Ruthenian town of Varva, Poltava Governorate (today Chernihiv Oblast) and later the Pereyaslav Seminary.
+Bodyansky was born in the old Ruthenian town of Varva in Poltava Governorate (today Chernihiv Oblast) and later the Pereyaslav Seminary.
 He, as a student in Moscow, entered Stankevich's circle of intellectuals.
 After getting his master's degree, he was at work rummaging obscure libraries and archives of Little Russia.
-Such activities brought to light a splattering of important documents, such as the illustrated Peresopnytsia Gospels and the History of the Rus which is considered controversial in Russia.
+Such activities brought to light a splattering of important documents, such as the illustrated Peresopnytsia Gospel and the History of Ruthenians or Little Russia which is considered controversial in Russia.